pfgithub/scpl/docs/actions/getcontactsfrominput.md

-## Get Contacts from Input / getcontactsfrominput (internally `is.workflow.actions.detect.contacts`)
+## Get Contacts from Input / GetContactsfromInput (internally `is.workflow.actions.detect.contacts`)

 > This action requires that Shortcuts has permission to use WFContactAccessResource.